 So third, it might be beneficial to join into groups to defend territory.
 Craig Packer strongly espouses this, saying in a recent scientific publication that the bigger the female group, the better the territory.
 He likens it to urban gangs – the more members, the more territory can be defended, and then choice real estate is available.
 Apparently in the Serengeti, territorial battles are fierce and deadly, and Packer even relates incidences where pride males kill females in neighbouring territories to reduce the competition.
-Let’s bring this back to reality.
+My own research studies revealed a different scenario.
 First of all, lion territories are anything but rigid.
 In Botswana, and as I am sure in the Serengeti, occupation of a particular piece of territory is greatly variable.
 Botswana lions have wet season territories and dry season territories.
 All pride territories overlap, and all prides trespass.
 And yes, there are incidents in Botswana where neighbouring pride females are “discovered” while trespassing, but the resulting conflict is peaceable – lots of posturing and glaring, but no killing.
 And as for males killing females?
 Forget that.
 Botswana male lions go out of their way to find females in neighbouring prides, and the best way to describe the interaction is amorous.
 Second of all, solitary leopards and tigers and pumas also have territories that they defend.
 Maybe, like feral domestic cats, more joined females are better in terms of defending a particular territory, but it still falls short of an explanation for sociality.
 Perhaps in the Okavango Delta in Botswana there is more prey available across the wet and dry seasons than in the Serengeti, so lions can evaluate the risk of injury by defending territory in Botswana better than the Serengeti scenario of possible starvation if they do not.

 Food is most likely the answer